qwx9/notes/net/todo/diy/guitar/⑨ST.md

 ## log
+- sand → second coat; paintbrush is a very bad idea, don't do that
+- first coat of floor varnish
 - scraped/sanded varnish away, painted back of guitar: wide strokes and push force help thin the paint down, so we won't have to sand like crazy;